alanedelman/CompletePivotingGrowth/readme.md

-Matrices and code to accompany (files in .jld (julida data) format, may put in text files some day)
+Matrices and code to accompany (files in .jld (julida data) format, we may put in text files some day)

 SOME NEW RESULTS ON THE MAXIMUM GROWTH FACTOR IN GAUSSIAN ELIMINATION